profile-photo

 Julia’s life experiences as a trans woman and her understanding of biology (she has a PhD in Biochemistry and Molecular Biophysics from Columbia University and spent seventeen years as a researcher at UC Berkeley in the fields of genetics and developmental biology), gives her a unique perspective on gender and sexuality, and her writings have been used as teaching materials in colleges across North America.

 As a longtime performer (a musician and poetry slam champion), Julia has a knack for disarming audiences with her humor and enthusiasm, and she brings that energy to her speaking engagements.
 She can speak to a broad range of topics related to gender, sexuality, science, and social justice.
+Julia is happy to tailor her presentations to fit your needs!

-Speaking Topics -
+Speaking Topics

 Understanding Trans People Today